seasonedchaos/seasonedchaos.github.io/_posts/2024-09-16-A-Mid-Hurricane-Season-Check-in-and-Discussion-with-Phil-Klotzbach.md

 <br><br>
 This year I think the upper troposphere is warm because last year we had an El Niño, there is a lagged warming effect which is expected.
 Normally upper- level tropospheric temperatures don’t have a strong correlation to hurricane season activity.
 But maybe there’s a threshold that was reached this year that lead to an inactive season.
 This year I think it was related to El Niño, maybe in the future it’s related to a climate change signal.
 <br><br>
-I haven’t seen much that says that the SST pattern that shifted the monsoon, of the Nnorth Atlantic being warm and the equatorial Atlantic being cool, will become more common in the future.
+I haven’t seen much that says that the SST pattern that shifted the monsoon, of the North Atlantic being warm and the equatorial Atlantic being cool, will become more common in the future.
 <br><br>
 If we end up with a busy late season then our forecast won’t have been too wrong.
 We’ve already had a category 5 so it isn’t as bad as 2013.
 We’ve already had three hurricanes hit the U.S in that sense we are above average.
 <br><br>